Submit request or call to make an appointment.

-A physical exam and family history can help physicians find the cause of palpitations or irregular heartbeat.
+A physical exam and family history can help physicians find the cause of palpitations or irregular heartbeats.
 Many children with palpitations will have a normal heart exam.
 If the exam is irregular, the child may have a heart issue (for example, cardiomyopathy) that is causing the irregular heartbeat.
 If your child is fainting along with a very fast heartbeat, it could indicate something serious like ventricular tachycardia.
 Either way, our specialists at Norton Children’s Heart Institute will be able to evaluate you for all potential heart issues.

 Your pediatric cardiologist may examine the child’s heart function using an echocardiogram.
 This test may not show the rhythm issue, but can help doctors rule out any structure and function issues in the heart.
 Norton Children’s Heart Institute has 28 tele-echo locations throughout Kentucky and Southern Indiana.

 Your child may be given a Holter monitor, a portable monitor that records heart rhythm for 24 hours to help diagnose a rhythm issue.
 If the rhythm issue tends to occur during exercise, your child might also have an exercise test.